-The lack of timely, quality and appropriate behavioral health services is one of the greatest barriers to success for our kids.
+The lack of timely, quality and appropriate behavioral health services is one of the greatest barriers to success for DC kids.

-Although tens of thousands of DC children struggle with behavioral health disorders, only a fraction of them actually receive the resources and services they need.
-At Children’s Law Center, we know that many of the children we work with – including children in the foster care system or receiving special education services – only need our help because their mental health needs have gone unaddressed.
+Although tens of thousands of DC children have behavioral health needs, only a fraction of them actually receive timely supports and services.
+At Children’s Law Center, we know that many of the children we work with – including children in the foster care system or receiving special education services – only need our help because their needs have gone unaddressed.

-It’s why fighting to improve the District’s behavioral healthcare system for kids is integral to our advocacy efforts.
-Whether we’re connecting our clients to the right therapist, developing reports with recommendations for system-wide reforms or advocating to get behavioral health supports in all DC public schools, we know that investments in behavioral health services make a critical difference in a child’s well-being.
+It’s why fighting to improve the District’s behavioral healthcare system, which encompasses mental health and substance use treatment, is integral to our advocacy efforts.
+Whether we’re connecting our clients to the right therapist, developing reports with recommendations for system-wide reforms or advocating to get behavioral health supports in all DC public and public charter schools, we know that investments in behavioral health services make a critical difference in a child’s well-being.

 Report: A Path Forward for the District’s Public Behavioral Health System